Veteran & Military Education Benefits FAQ

 My course is listed as hybrid.
 Why am I certified as an online student?

-VA regulations require that to receive the in-person housing allowance, your required attendance must be physically on campus at CSU Sacramento or the CSU Sacramento CCE building; otherwise, you are certified as an online student.
+VA regulations require that to receive the in-person housing allowance, your required attendance must be physically on campus at Sacramento State or Sacramento State’s CCE building; otherwise, you are certified as an online student.

 Courses and Program Eligibility